blynkkk/blynkkk.github.io/Widgets.md

 Another example, if you send `0 and 1` and set `1` as a **FLIP** point, then `1` will be `TRUE`, `0` will be `FALSE`

 **State Labels:**<br>
-Here you can specify how `TRUE/FALSE` should be shown in Tap'n'Hold mode (LINK to interactions).
+Here you can specify how `TRUE/FALSE` should be shown in Tap'n'Hold mode.

 For example, you can set to `TRUE` to "Equipment ON" label, `FALSE` to "Equipment OFF".